olafwrieden/Azure-AI-900-Practice-Questions/README.md

 ![AI-900 Banner](https://i.imgur.com/iM3VRJQ.png)

 # Purpose
 I created this repository to help you prepare for the AI-900 exam.
 Unlike other exams, this one is rather simple as long as you understand the content covered in the official [learning paths](https://docs.microsoft.com/en-us/learn/certifications/exams/ai-900).
-Practice questions for the Azure AI-900 Exam that helped me pass first time.
+Working through practice questions helped me pass this exam on the first try.

 Official Website: [Microsoft Azure AI Fundamentals](https://docs.microsoft.com/en-us/learn/certifications/exams/ai-900)